 Starting with the traditional boat-building material, we are here looking at a construction that has been practiced and perfected over thousands of years all over the world.
 But there is a large range of different wood types, whereof some are less than ideal in the marine environment and others have incredible resistance to the elements and could hypothetically last forever if properly looked after.
 But wooden boats are no doubt a material that needs close attention and proper maintenance, and this is due to the undeniable fact that wood can rot, and if a problem is not addressed immediately, it can quickly turn into a rotten disaster.

-By far the most popular hull construction nowadays, fiberglass is in theory the easiest boat to maintain.
-But that said, just like wood rots, fiberglass also has its weaknesses, and osmosis, if not properly treated, can be fatal to a fiberglass boat.
-Furthermore, not all fiberglass boats are the same, and there is a modern tendency to build them thinner and lighter than back in the day, making some newer fiberglass boats much more fragile and in some cases, even unfit for sailing in harsh conditions.
+By far the most popular hull construction nowadays, fiberglass is in theory the easiest sailboat to maintain.
+But that said, just like wood rots, fiberglass also has its weaknesses, and osmosis, if not properly treated, can be fatal to a fiberglass sailboat.
+Furthermore, not all fiberglass sailboats are the same, and there is a modern tendency to build them thinner and lighter than back in the day, making some newer fiberglass sailboats much more fragile and in some cases, even unfit for sailing in harsh conditions.
 Therefore, many blue-water sailors, often seek out older models, to get thicker and sturdier hull material.
 This is an example of, “new is not necessarily better”, and that the age of a boat, does not at all indicate how long it has left to live.

 Rigging “Keep the Mast up”

 The second point “Keep the mast up” of course refers to the maintenance of the rigging.
 Failing rigging is a recipe for disaster and can cause the mast to come down, putting both boat and crew in serious danger of injury or at worst, death.